-One textbook noted that the strongest evidence in psychopharmacology is for the effect of psychosis pills in the acute phase of schizophrenia and for relapse prevention, as they markedly reduce the risk of relapse. ^{16:560} It claimed that the pills improve prognosis and survival in most
+One textbook noted that the strongest evidence in psychopharmacology is for the effect of psychosis pills in the acute phase of schizophrenia and for relapse prevention, as they markedly reduce the risk of relapse.16:560 It claimed that the pills improve prognosis and survival in most patients,16:222 and that it is essential to know which biological processes in the brain the pills influence in order to offer the most optimal medical treatment.16:216

 All of this is wrong.
 Robert Whitaker once wrote to me that it requires extraordinary mental gymnastics by the psychiatrists to conclude that these drugs, which cause obesity, metabolic dysfunction, diabetes, tardive dyskinesia, lethal cardiac arrhythmias, and so on, protect against death.
-They don't; they kill many people, 7:307 which I shall explain below.
+They don't; they kill many people,7:307 which I shall explain below.